Hacker0x01/docs.hackerone.com/docs/programs/groups-and-permissions.md

 Reward | Users in the group can: <ul><li>Grant rewards</li><li>Post comments</li><li>Suggest bounties</li>
 Admin | Users in the group can: <ul><li>Add/Remove users</li><li>Edit user permissions</li>

-*Note: All groups have the ability to view reports and post internal comments by default.*
+><i>Note: All groups have the ability to view reports and post internal comments by default.</i>

 5. Click **Create**.